|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Southern tradition dictates that a bowlful of Hoppin' John, a stew of black-eyed peas and rice, should be the first thing you eat on New Year's Day, guaranteeing a prosperous year.
 Another version of this tradition says you'll have a lucky day for each pea you eat.
 Whether or not these myths are true, this is still a hearty and flavorful meal to enjoy on New Year's Day or any winter day for that matter.
-Smoked ham hock gives the stew a smoky, rich, flavor, but you can make a vegetarian version of this dish.
-See the notes at the bottom of the recipe.
+Smoked ham hock gives the dish a smoky, rich, flavor, but you can make a vegetarian version if you like.

-This recipe is made in the slow cooker.
-Put it in before you head out for your New Year's Eve festivities, and it will simmer all night long so it's ready for New Year's Day brunch.
-Be sure to soak the beans (overnight or using the quick-soak method) before putting them in the slow cooker.
+Making it even more ideal for New Year's, this recipe is made in the slow cooker; just put the ingredients in before you head out for your New Year's Eve festivities, and it will simmer all night long so it's ready for New Year's Day brunch.
+Be sure to soak the beans before putting them in the crockpot.

 - 1 pound dried black-eyed peas (soaked)